 Rationale This group of activities provides opportunities for recreational, leisure and cultural pursuits and for social participation and cohesion.
-Significant negative effects No significant negative effects have been identified for this group of activities on the local community Swim Centres - Control of water pathogens is a critical part of the treatment process at the swim centres.
+Significant negative effects on the local community No significant negative effects have been identified for this group of activities Swim Centres - Control of water pathogens is a critical part of the treatment process at the swim centres.
 The risk is mitigated by the type of filtration systems in use.
-Contribution to community Healthy and resilient communities outcomes Healthy and improving environment Partnership with iwi Prosperous economy Major aspect of the service for statement of service provision Progressive improvement based on Facility Surveys Public libraries Public swimming pools Sports fields, parks and play spaces Public toilets Community buildings Camping grounds Compliance with relevant standards and legislation Public libraries Public swimming pools Sports fields, parks and play spaces Public libraries Public swimming pools Sports fields, parks and play spaces Public toilets Community buildings Community buildings Community buildings Community buildings Community buildings Camping grounds
+Contribution to community outcomes Healthy and resilient communities Healthy and improving environment Partnership with iwi Prosperous economy Major aspect of the service for statement of service provision Progressive improvement based on Facility Surveys Public libraries Public swimming pools Sports fields, parks and play spaces Public toilets Community buildings Camping grounds Compliance with relevant standards and legislation Public libraries Public swimming pools Sports fields, parks and play spaces Public toilets Community buildings Camping grounds